How to be a STAR in your next interview... The STAR technique

 Tell me about a time when you had to lead a group to achieve an objective?

 Describe a time when you were in a high-pressure situation?

 Describe a time when you encountered a difficult customer, the situation and what you did?

 Competency-based interview questions are not to be feared.
 Like everything, if you prepare well you can get great results.
-If you have any questions based on the above article or have a competency-based interview in the near future and would like some guidance please don’t hesitate to get in contact with me.
+If you have any questions based on the above article or have a competency-based interview in the near future and would like some guidance please don’t hesitate to get in contact with us.